Product Roadmap Webinar: See what TeamSense is building to stop shift-start chaos in 2026 - Register Now

 Communication Strategies

 Employee communication can come in many forms.
-In order to be as effective as possible, you need to use what is best for your workforce (for instance, hourly employees lack company email addresses, so email is out!).
+In order to be as effective as possible, you need to use what is best for your workforce (for instance, hourly employees lack company email addresses, so email is out!), which is why many organizations invest in text-based communication with hourly employees.

 An open-door policy is a great way to foster communication.
 We're not talking about physical doors here.
 An open-door policy means fostering an environment where your team feels comfortable coming to managers with any concerns.